hoaichaua1/exploratory_cnn_height_prediction/README.md

 # exploratory_cnn_height_prediction
-Repository of Jupyter notebooks for quickly exploring different CNNs model used in children height prediction from images
+Repository of Jupyter notebooks for quickly exploring different CNNs models used in children height prediction from images